JuliaAttic/CUDNN.jl/README.md

 is NCHW, with W being the fastest changing dimension.
 These stand for number of images (N), channels (C), height (H) and width (W) for image applications.
 C is row-major whereas Julia is column major.
-So the default size of CudaArray tensors in CUDNN.jl are (W,H,C,N) with W being fastest changing dimension.
-Similarly the default order of CudaArray filter dimensions in Julia are (W,H,C,K) standing for width, height, number of input feature maps, and number of output feature maps respectively.
+So the default size of CuArray tensors in CUDNN.jl are (W,H,C,N) with W being fastest changing dimension.
+Similarly the default order of CuArray filter dimensions in Julia are (W,H,C,K) standing for width, height, number of input feature maps, and number of output feature maps respectively.